Rockies vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

+- The Rockies have played as the underdog in eight of their past 10 games and have gone 4-4 in those contests.

-- In their previous 10 matchups with a total posted by oddsmakers, the Rockies and their opponents are 5-5-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Rockies and their foes are 5-5-0 when it comes to hitting the over.

-- The Rockies' ATS record is 1-2-0 over their last 10 contests (oddsmakers set spreads in three of those contests).
+- The Rockies have gone 1-2-0 against the runline over their past 10 contests (three of those games had a runline set by bookmakers).

 Rockies Betting Records & Stats

-- Colorado and its opponents have hit the over in 38 of its 85 games with a total this season.
+- Colorado's games have gone over the total in 38 of its 86 chances.

-- The Rockies are 9-8-0 against the spread in their 17 games that had a posted line this season.
+- The Rockies are 9-8-0 against the spread in their 17 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!